AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c int offset: the number of bytes to advance the vararg pointer`
+	- `#!c int offset`: The number of bytes to advance the vararg pointer

 	__Description__:

-	Returns a pointer to the current vararg argument and advances the

-	Vararg pointer by $offset bytes.
+	Returns a pointer to the current vararg argument and advances the vararg pointer by $offset bytes.

 	Must only be called from a vararg function.